imphilippesimo/thravvel-mobile-front/README.md

   generate an ionic project first  with the name `thravvel-mobile-front` to get them locally, to do so, follow these steps:

- > cd into your working local directory: `cd thravvelProjects` for example, then create the project inside:  `ionic start thravvel-mobile-front blank`
+ > cd into your working local directory: `cd thravvelProjects` for example, then create the project inside:  `ionic start thravvel-mobile-front blank --v2`
   This will generate an ionic starter project and download the needed libraries,plugins and node modules.

  > Now we have to update that project with the remote repository one, but as git does not allow cloning within a non-empty directory,